jad-tab/jad-tab.github.io/_posts/2020-01-03-Histograms.md

 Let $$X$$ be a real-valued random variable with cumulative distribution function $$F(x) = \mathbb{P}(X \leq x)$$, we denote by $$F^{-1}$$ its generalized inverse defined as $$F^{-1}(u) = inf \{x : F(x) \geq u\}$$.
 We know that $$F^{-1}(U)$$ has the same distribution as $$X$$.

 Therefore, in order to generate an $$n$$-sample, it is sufficient to sample from a uniform random distribution and to invert the cumulative distribution function of each of the distributions we consider.
+Easier said than done !

 Let me first show you the distributions I have chosen to try out.

 $$p_1 = \frac{1}{2} 1_{[0, 1/2)} + \frac{3}{2} \times 1_{[1/2 ; 1]} \\
 p_2 = 2  1_{[0, 1/8]} + \frac{4}{5}  1_{[1/8 ; 3/4)} + 1_{[3/4; 1]} \\